mrizwan93/certificate/README.md

 ### Choose where the certificates will be placed

 Issue a certificate and key and place them in the specified location.
+The example bellow will create a certificate file in `/another/path/mycert.crt` and a key file in `/another/path/mycert.key`.

 ```yaml